quoctraaan/cubicsolver/README.md

 # Cubic Root Solver

+This is part of the CPEN 333 lecture on using Git.

 The goal of this challenge is to create a solver for finding all the unique roots of a cubic polynomial.